-- 4.1.
+4.1.
 Presentation of the final report and recommendations.
-The report shall be an indepth analysis and can be used as guidelines to identify effective communication channels and methods for the national social marketing campaign on IWT and measure the stakeholders' supports and participation.
-The survey will also help in the development of a detailed M&E framework based on its findings. - 4.2.
+The report shall be an in-depth analysis and can be used as guidelines to identify effective communication channels and methods for the national social marketing campaign on IWT and measure the stakeholders' supports and participation.
+The survey will also help in the development of a detailed M&E framework based on its findings.

+4.2.
 Finalize report based on all inputs and comments gathered from all stakeholders, UNDP and Ministry of Environment and Forestry, and submit the report in English and Indonesian.
 The consultant shall submit file storage (i.e. USB or CD) containing a soft copy of the editable version of the final report, all presentation, photos, all data and calculation, and simulation result (if available); (The meeting final report presentation report will be facilitated by CIWT Project).

-Expected Outputs

-The specific outputs of the assignment include:

-- Inception report should include research design, fieldwork plan, and instruments for a national baseline survey outlining the methodology, sampling technique, and data analysis process. - Preliminary report of the national baseline survey for feedback from MoEF and UNDP. - Final report of the national baseline survey incorporating feedback and comments from MoEF and UNDP.
+Expected Outputs The specific outputs of the assignment include: • Inception report should include research design, fieldwork plan, and instruments for a national baseline survey outlining the methodology, sampling technique, and data analysis process.
+Preliminary report of the national baseline survey for feedback from MoEF and UNDP.
+Final report of the national baseline survey incorporating feedback and comments from MoEF and UNDP.
 Person to Supervise the work/Performance of the Service Provider Programme Manager NRM Cluster Environment Unit, UNDP Indonesia.
 National Project Manager of Combatting Illegal Wildlife Trade (CIWT).
-Frequency of Reporting Please refer to the TOR Progress Reporting Requirements Please refer to the TOR la contra de Const Jakarta Location of work Expected duration of work 5 months Target start date December 2020 Latest completion May 2021 date , and the second Travels Expected time for each locations and spend minimum 2 days for each locations.
-The list of locations are as follows: Location: Medan Surabaya Pontianak Manado Ambon Lampung Banten (team will be spent within minimum 2 days for all those locations with minimal 100 Special Security Requirements respondence in each location) ☑ Comprehensive Travel Insurance ☑ Safety and Healthy Protocol on COVID-19 Facilities to be Provided by UNDP (i.e., must be excluded from Price Proposal) ☐ Office space and facilities ☐ Land Transportation ☑ Other: N/A Implementation Schedule indicating breakdown and timing of activities/sub- activities ⊠ Required Names and curriculum vitae of individuals who will be involved in ⊠ Required completing the services Currency of Proposal Value Added Tax on Price Proposal 1 ☑ United States Dollars ☑ Local Currency for Local Bidders ☑ must be exclusive of VAT and other applicable indirect taxes Validity Period of Proposals (Counting for the last day of submission of quotes) ☑ 90 days In exceptional circumstances, UNDP may request the Proposer to extend the validity of the Proposal beyond what has been initially indicated in this RFP.
+Frequency of Reporting Please refer to the TOR Progress Reporting Requirements Please refer to the TOR Location of work Jakarta Expected duration of work 5 months Target start date April 2021 Latest completion date August 2021 Travels Expected 1 time for each location and spent min 5 days for each location (for details please refer to annex 2 section E).
+The list of locations are as follows: Location: 1.
+Medan 2.
+Surabaya 3.
+Pontianak 4.
+Manado 5.
+Ambon 6.
+Lampung 7.
+Banten (team will be spent within min 5 days for all those locations with minimal 100 respondence in each location)

+Special Security ☑ Comprehensive Travel Insurance Requirements ☐ Safety and Healthy Protocol on COVID-19 Facilities to be Provided by UNDP (i.e., must be excluded from Price Proposal) ☐ Land Trai ☐ Office space and facilities ☐ Land Transportation ☑ Other: N/A Implementation Schedule indicating breakdown and timing of activities/sub- activities ⊠ Required ⊠ Required Names and curriculum vitae of individuals who will be involved in completing the services ⊠ Required ⊠ Required Currency of Proposal ☑ United St ☑ Local Cur rates Dollars rs Value Added Tax on Price Proposal 1 ☐ must be exclusive of VAT and other applicable indirect taxes Validity Period of Proposals (Counting for the last day of submission of quotes) ☑ 90 days In exceptional circumstances, UNDP may request the Proposer to extend the validity of the Proposal beyond what has been initially indicated in this RFP.
 The Proposal shall then confirm the extension in writing, without any modification whatsoever on the Proposal.
-Partial Quotes ⊠ Not per mitted Phase Deliverable/Outputs Due Date Condition for payment release Payment Amount 1 Finalized Work Plan Work plan covering scope of work 1 31 January 2020 25% 2 Progress report covering scope of work 2 and 3 31 March 2021 subject to approval by CIWT and Technical Officer of 50% 3 Final Report with detail requirement as specified in Scope of Work 4 30 April 2021 UNDP 25% Person(s) to review/inspect/ approve 1.
-Pro gramme Manager NRI M Cluster Er vironment Unit, U NDP Indones sia.
+Partial Quotes ⊠ Not perr ⊠ Not permitted Phase Deliverable/Outputs Due Condition for Payment Date payment release Amount 1 Finalized Work Plan April 2021 Subject to approval by CIWT and 25%